 You will find incredible live bands and DJs at many of the local spots in Cocoa Beach.
 In fact don’t be surprised to find yourself partying at the very spots you relaxed at during the day.
 As laid-back beachside bars here often morph into lively party spots as the night goes on.

-And if you end up nursing a hangover after visiting a few of our favorite Cocoa Beach clubs and bars, then make sure you check out our recommendations – in this previous article – on the best places for brunch and breakfast at the beach!
+And if you end up regretting visiting too many of our favorite Cocoa Beach clubs and bars, then make sure you check out our recommendations – in this previous article – on the best places for brunch and breakfast at the beach!

 1. Coconuts on the Beach

 You simply can’t go to Cocoa Beach without going to Coconuts on the Beach.
 This is the epitome of a beach bar – refreshing cocktails, great food, live music topped with breath-taking views of the Atlantic Ocean – we don’t think there is much else you could ask for.

 When it comes to food you can’t beat their sandwiches and burgers.
 The Beach Burger is ½ lb Angus beef served with your choice of sides or their Mahi Sandwich – 8oz of fillet either grilled, blackened, or jerked.

 Aside from their extensive wine list, they have an amazing drinks menu offering a variety of cocktails, frocktails, drafts, and pitchers.
 The Creamy Cocorita is one of our favorites – Coconut Tequila with a margarita and coconut cream mixer.
 Or try the Beach Bae Watch, a mixture of Captain Morgan with pineapple and cranberry juice, while watching the waves from their outside patio.